• Skip to primary navigation

 Nutrition information is approximate.
 Each serving is 2 pigs in a blanket.

-You can purchase gluten-free puff pastry from brands like Schar, GeeFree Foods or Genius.
+You can purchase gluten-free puff pastry from brands like Schar, GeeFree Foods, Katz, or Gluten Free Easy.
 If you can’t find puff pastry near you, you can make your own using my gluten-free puff pastry recipe (it’s easier than you think!)

 You can use mini hot dogs, cocktail weiners, or cocktail sausages to make your pigs in a blanket.
 You can also cut a hot dog into 2-3″ sized pieces and wrap each piece with the puff pastry.